COVID-19 - Novel Coronavirus

 The health and safety of our community, including County staff, remains the top priority.
 As our facilities and spaces are used, we continue to follow infection prevention and control measures:

 - wear a non-medical mask

 - wash your hands for 20 seconds with soap and water

 - sanitize your hands if soap and water are unavailable

 - avoid touching commonly touched surfaces such as handrails

 - stay home if you are sick or displaying any symptoms of COVID-19.

 COVID-19 topics Permanent link to covid-19-topics

-All Albertans are now eligible for COVID-19 testing, whether experiencing symptoms or not.
+All Albertans exhibiting COVID-19 symptoms are eligible for COVID-19 testing.
 Offered by appointment and free-of-charge at Alberta Health Services assessment centre locations around the province, testing is easily booked online by visiting ahs.ca/covid.
-If internet is not available, call 811, and 811 staff will book a test appointment for you.
+If internet is not available, call 811, and staff will book a test appointment for you.

 Consider downloading the ABTraceTogether mobile app to help prevent the spread of COVID-19.
 This is a mobile contact tracing app that helps to let you know if you've been exposed to COVID-19 – or if you've exposed others – while protecting your privacy.